jrbarnette/forth/README.md

 environment, targeting conformance with ANSI X3.215-1994 (ANS Forth).

 The code has a small handful of dependencies:
-  * The C sources depend on a modern standard C compiler.
-Anything supporting the C99 standard or later should work.
+  * Consistent with POSIX standard requirements, the C sources depend on a standard C compiler supporting the C99 standard or later.
+  * The C sources depend on the <stdio.h> library for file operations, not the POSIX system calls.
   * The C sources depend on POSIX `getopt()`.
   * The C sources depend on GNU `readline()`.
   * The `gen-dict` script depends on a Bourne/POSIX style shell.
 This